bezerrablockchain/ERC20Swapper/README.md

 ## ERC20Swapper
+This project was crafted to work with UniswapV3 on Polygon POS at mainnet, to execute a simple swap between an arbitrary token and Wrapped Matic.

+When setting the ```MAINNET_RPC_URL``` please use a valid endpoint RPC to the Polygon POS Mainnet.
+And dont worry, when running the tests, no fee will be charged, it means, for running the tests you dont even need an account set, this is possible because the test suite forks the mainnet and impersonate account.

+However you need to set ```PRIVATE_KEY``` at your env file with some balance on it, *if you want to run the deployment script.*

+About ```.env``` file configuration, see the section ```Environment``` bellow in this document.

-This project wraps a uniswap on Polygon to call a simple swap between Matic and an arbitrary token passed as parameter.
-Last section of this document has some consideration about topics like: ***Safety, Performance, Upgradeability, and Code quality***.
+This project wraps a uniswapV3 on Polygon POS mainnet to call a simple swap between Matic and an arbitrary token passed as parameter.

+Please refer to the last section of this document has some consideration about topics like: ***Safety, Performance, Upgradeability, and Code quality***.

 ### Set of contracts and its description
 #### src/contracts